SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/emic-whole/d-emic-analyses.md

 »⟮An etic unit⟯« is ⟮a division⟯ of ⟮＿an emic unit＿⟯'s ⟮＿signifier component＿⟯ into ⟮a number of ＿alternants＿⟯.
 »⟮An emma⟯« is ⟮＿an etic unit＿⟯ ⟮chosen arbitrarily⟯ to ⟮represent ＿the emic unit＿⟯.

+### contrastiveness

+Something being »⟮contrastive⟯« means that ⟮changing it⟯ ⟮would produce a different ＿emic unit＿⟯.
+»⟮A distinctive/non-distinctive feature⎵local/universal⎵⟯« is ⟮＿a feature＿⟯ that is ⟮＿contrastive/not contrastive＿⟯ in ⟮the given language⟯/ ⟮some/any language(s)⟯.
+⟮＿A contrast＿⟯ being »⟮neutralized⟯« is appearing ⟮in ＿an etic environment＿⟯ as ⟮＿alternants＿⟯ where ⟮they normally would be⟯ ⟮c_-4;contrastive⟯

 ### alternants

 »⟮An alternant⟯« is a ⟮different⟯ ⟮＿etic unit＿⟯ ⟮of ＿the same emic unit＿⟯.